-The tenant outlined the inconveniences of living in the building during extensive renovation and sought an abatement of rent as compensation for her loss of quiet enjoyment of the premises and residential complex.
-The tenant indicated that she and other tenants had attempted to negotiate further reductions in rent, given the magnitude of disruption, but had not been successful.
+The tenant went on vacation during the month of July in order to permit the renovation of the premises while he was away.
+The tenant testified that on his return in early August, work on the premises was unfinished and remains in that condition.
+The tenant provided photographs of the premises and the common areas of the building.
+The tenant outlined the inconveniences of living in the building during extensive renovation and sought an abatement of rent as compensation for his loss of quiet enjoyment of the premises and residential complex.
+The tenant testified that he and other tenants had attempted to negotiate further reductions in rent, given the magnitude of disruption, but had not been successful.

 The landlord alleged that the tenant had failed to pay rent and indicated that in his opinion, there was no tenancy agreement between the parties.
-He provided a statement of rent which indicated a balance of rent due in the amount of \$5239.65 as at November 1, 2002.
+He provided a statement of rent which indicated a balance of rent due in the amount of \$6213.84 as at November 1, 2002.
 The landlord sought an order requiring the tenant to pay the alleged rent arrears and possession of the premises.